Site Inspections

 Cedar Rock will search for tanks and/or signs that a tank was formerly located on the property.
 A metal detector is used to survey the outside perimeter of the residence where underground tanks are usually located.
 Cedar Rock will also look for and investigate depressions in the yard around the house that may have resulted from the removal of an underground oil tank in the past.
 Cedar Rock will typically also inspect the basement or crawlspace of the residence looking for fuel lines that may have been cut off when a tank was removed or disconnected, an old flue or furnace, or other evidence that an oil tank was previously used at the property.

-If contamination is observed Cedar Rock will make recommendations for the abandonment, or depending on site factors, the removal of the tank.
-If site conditions indicate that soil removal may be required Cedar Rock will advise on the recommended work.
+If contamination is observed, Cedar Rock will make recommendations for the abandonment or, depending on site factors, the removal of the tank.
+If site conditions indicate that soil removal may be required, Cedar Rock will advise on the recommended work.
 If requested by the property owner, Cedar Rock will provide a proposal for the necessary work.

 See the Locating Hidden Tanks page for more information on how unknown tanks can be located.